Skip to main content

 Pursuant to the Special Education Quality Improvement Amendment Act of 2014 (DC Act 20-488), DC public charter schools may institute a preference for applicants with Individualized Education Programs (IEPs) or applicants who have an IEP and their disability is in one or more specific disability category as defined by IDEA.

 The purpose of this policy is to identify and address public charter schools that may not be in compliance with all federal and local laws pertaining to students with disabilities.
-This policy establishes the criteria the DC Public Charter School Board (DC PCSB) will review and the audit procedures it will initiate in response to each instance of special education noncompliance.
+This policy seeks to identify patterns of inequity in student outcomes that may be caused by a lack of access to quality programming for students with disabilities.
+This policy establishes the criteria the DC Public Charter School Board (DC PCSB) will review, the audit procedures it will initiate, and the subsequent monitoring activities it will require in response to each potential indicator of special education noncompliance or indication of inequitable provision of educational benefit LEAs must provide students with disabilities as defined by the Individuals with Disabilities Education Act (IDEA).

 Special Education Resources